aws-samples/amazon-api-gateway-url-shortener/README.md

 1. On the left side, under **All apps**, choose *Url-Shortner-Client*
 1. Click *Run build*

-*Note: this is only required for the first build
+*Note: this is only required for the first build subsequent client builds will be triggered when updates are committed to your forked repository.

 ## The Local Client
 The client can also be run locally.
 See [./client/README.md](./client/README.md) for instructions.

+## Cleanup
+1. Open the <a href="https://us-west-2.console.aws.amazon.com/cloudformation/home" target="_blank">CloudFormation console</a>
+1. Locate a stack named *URLShortener*
+1. Select the radio option next to it
+1. Select **Delete**
+1. Select **Delete stack** to confirm

+*Note: If you opted to have access logs (on by default), you may have to delete the S3 bucket manually.